Count Cells By Color in Excel

 Yes, you can use conditional formatting to highlight cells based on their color in Excel.
 However, this method does not allow you to count cells by color.
 To count cells by color, you will need to use a combination of functions and formulas, as outlined in this article.

 Yes, the formula to identify cell color in Excel works with custom colors as well as standard colors.
-The formula will return a number that corresponds to the RGB color value of the cell, regardless of whether the color is standard or custom.
+The formula will return a number corresponding to the cell’s RGB color value, regardless of whether the color is standard or custom.

 5. Can I automate the process of counting cells by color in Excel?

-Yes, you can automate the process of counting cells by color in Excel by using macros or Visual Basic for Applications (VBA) code.
+Yes, you can automate counting cells by color in Excel using macros or Visual Basic for Applications (VBA) code.
 This can be a useful solution for analyzing large data sets or for performing repetitive tasks.
 However, it requires some programming knowledge and may not be suitable for all users.

 You can read How to Control Charts in Excel: A Comprehensive Guide to learning more about Excel.
 You can also check the other content.